ethanc8/opencv-python-docs/source/cv2.dnn.md

 readNetFromONNX(buffer) -> retval

-:param onnxFile: path to the .onnx file with text description of the network architecture.@returns Network object that ready to do forward, throw an exception in failure cases.
+:param onnxFile: path to the .onnx file with text description of the network architecture.
 :type onnxFile: str
-:param buffer: in-memory buffer that stores the ONNX model bytes.@returns Network object that ready to do forward, throw an exception in failure cases.
+:param buffer: in-memory buffer that stores the ONNX model bytes.
 :type buffer:
+:return: Network object that ready to do forward, throw an exceptionin failure cases.
-:rettype: Net
+:rtype: Net
 ````